zeiot/jarvis/docs/book/setup/arm_kubeadm.md

-# Jarvis on ARM devices
+# Jarvis on ARM devices with kubeadm

 ## Description